KyleBanks/RESTCache/README.md

 #### Examples

 By creating and exporting a new instance of HttpRoute, we can define a path (i.e. the URL), and implement a callback to be executed when that path is hit.
+HttpRoute comes with a convenience method to generate consistent response formats across all routes and extensions.
+See the HttpRoutes class for more detailed information on this method.

 In the example below, when *<cache-host>/doAwesomeStuff* is hit, the callback will delete 'lameKey', and set 'awesomeKey' instead.